MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 ### Error not returned when grouping elastic table data operations in a transaction

-Dataverse does not return an error when you group data operations using SDK [ExecuteTransactionRequest](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) class or with Web API `$batch` `ChangeSets`.
-These data operations will complete, but no transaction is actually applied.
+Dataverse doesn't return an error when you group data operations using SDK [ExecuteTransactionRequest](xref:Microsoft.Xrm.Sdk.Messages.ExecuteTransactionRequest) class or with Web API `$batch` `ChangeSets`.
+These data operations complete, but no transaction is applied.
 No transaction can be applied, so this operation should fail and return an error.

 ### x-ms-session-token value not returned for delete operations